Path Integration and Object-Location Binding Emerge in an Action-Conditioned Predictive Sequence Network

-To construct a bound label-position representation, we hypothesize two capabilities are necessary: 1) the model needs to path integrate sequentially to infer the absolute position at a given timestep, and 2) bind the currently-seen token to the inferred absolute position and store it.
-A final component for the prediction is retrieval: at a timestep, given the saccade and performing path integration, the model has to be able to retrieve the label of the next token at the inferred position, and output the predicted token.
-To search for the components of such an algorithm, we set up a controlled scene, sampling 6 tokens and arranging them as a pentagon (radius of the circumscribing circle = $3$) and its center (see Figure~\ref{fig2}A; 500 scenes generated for testing the model).
+To construct a bound label-position representation, we hypothesize two capabilities are necessary: 1) the network needs to path integrate sequentially to infer the absolute position at a given timestep, and 2) bind the currently-seen token to the inferred absolute position and store it.
+A final component for the prediction is retrieval: at a timestep, given the saccade and performing path integration, the network has to be able to retrieve the label of the next token at the inferred position, and output the predicted token.
+To search for the components of such an algorithm, we set up a controlled scene, sampling 6 tokens and arranging them as a pentagon (radius of the circumscribing circle = $3$) and its center (see Figure~\ref{fig2}A; 500 scenes generated for testing the network).
 We commence by asking whether we can decode the token labels and positions at different timesteps from the layer activations of the network (across sequence timesteps $35-100$), using Support Vector Machine (SVM) classifiers with $5$-fold cross-validation~\citep{cortes1995support,pedregosa2011scikit}.
 We decode token label ($26$-way classification) and absolute position ($6$-way classification) at the current timestep ($t$), as well as the two subsequent timesteps ($t+1$ and $t+2$).
 Here, $t+2$ acts as a baseline, as neither token label nor position for this timestep can be known from the history, currently available, or predicted information.
 Indeed, we observe chance performance ($20\%$) throughout the layers for both label and position decoding at timestep $t+2$.